Five Elements Walk in Abor Land

 The day remains intentionally unstructured to allow time for you to settle in the community owned homestays and rest.

-You’ll walk through Tahat and Tadek groves used for roofing, rain protection and livestock fodder.
+You’ll walk through the field of Tahat and Tadek groves used for roofing, rain protection and as feed to Mithun.

 Nature walks through these groves often allow opportunities for casual birdwatching, particularly along streamside vegetation and farm boundaries.